binwiederhier/ntfy/docs/examples.md

     "click": https://uptimerobot.com/dashboard#*monitorID*
 }
 ```
-You can now add the Alerts Contact(s) to the monitors and test the notifications:
+You can now add the created Alerts Contact(s) to the monitor(s) and test the notifications:

 <div id="uptimerobot-monitor-screenshots" class="screenshots">
     <a href="../static/img/uptimerobot-test.jpg"><img src="../static/img/uptimerobot-test.jpg"/></a>